MythBusters: plastic Suica isn’t safer than Mobile Suica

 b

-On June 24 from 0:37 to 13:00 JST, JR East online services went offline due to a mishap during server center related power supply construction.
-The most affected services were the most used: Mobile Suica and the online Eki-Net ticketing service.
-While embarrassing and inconvenient, the damage was minimal due to the fact that the outage was like a very long nightly maintenance when all services are taken offline.
-There were no transactions taking place, all JR East had to do was refund Eki-Net ticket holders who couldn’t change their reservations.
+A year ago on 2-23-06-24 0:37 to 13:00 JST, all of JR East online services went offline due to a mishap during server center related power supply construction.
+The most affected services were the most used: Mobile Suica and the online Eki-Net ticketing service, even station kiosks were not working for a few hours.
+While embarrassing and inconvenient, the damage was minimal due to the fact that the outage was an extension of a very long nightly maintenance and all services were offline when the mishap occurred.
+As there were no transactions taking place, all JR East had to do was refund Eki-Net ticket holders who couldn’t change their reservations.

-Media reports were sensationalistic and misleading, claiming the outage left “Suica App Users Stranded at Ticket Gates“, when Suica App has nothing to do with using Suica at transit gates.
-Naturally, social media sites and online media report comment sections were full of ‘I’m going back to plastic Suica’ comments.
+Media reports of system outages are often sensationalistic and misleading, claiming “Suica App Users Stranded at Ticket Gates“, and other nonsense.
+Suica App has nothing to do with using Suica at transit gates.
+Even so whenever something goes wrong online comments are full of ‘I’m going back to plastic Suica’ comments.
 Yahoo News Japan even ran a brain dead hack piece from GIZMODO entitled, “Be prepared: carry an unregistered plastic Suica in case of Mobile Suica problems,” recommending unregistered Suica because, ‘anybody can share it.’
 Both writer and editors failed to notice that unregistered plastic Suica and PASMO cards are currently unavailable due to chip shortages.

 Here’s the thing, plastic Suica isn’t ‘safer’ than Mobile Suica.
 It’s a myth: